thijmen38/Earthy-Group2/docs/design.md

 ![Square](img/sqauredome.gif)
 *Fig: Evolution of the dynamically relaxed form*
 <div style="text-align: justify">
 In order to achieve a smooth form and for the ease of construction, the dynamically relaxed form was refined further.
-The inital tesselataion, based on the tartan grid, was approximated and simplified to the closest curve resembling the generated mesh.
+The initial tessellation, based on the tartan grid, was approximated and simplified to the closest curve resembling the generated mesh.
 These curves were used to build the final surface of the roof which was later analyzed in karamba 3D for structural calculations.
 </div>

 ![Square simplification](img/3x3domesimplification.jpg)
 *Fig: Simplification logic of Square domes*
 <div style="text-align: justify">
-The dynamically relaxed form was refined under a specific geometry in order to ensure accuracy in construction.
+The dynamically relaxed form was refined under a specific geometry to ensure accuracy in construction.
 Each curve of the form was re-drawn to the closest ellipse.
 These ellipses were made using the edge points of the meshes and then cut into half to derive the elliptical curves.
 For the square domes, two types of ellipses were used: one ellipse in the vertical and horizontal direction and one for the diagonals.
 The final surface was generated using these elliptical curves and imported to weaverbird in grasshopper for further refinement.
 </div>

 ![Square simplification](img/9x9domesimplification.png)